Find Grad Schools

 29 Yearly Graduations

-The 11th most popular school in the country for English majors who are seeking their master's degree is California State University - Sacramento.
+The 11th most popular school in the country for english majors who are seeking their master's degree is California State University - Sacramento.
 Roughly 32,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in English from Sac State.
-Of these students, 76% were women and 45% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 29 people received their master's degree in english from Sac State.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #12